grnet/synnefo/docs/admin-guide.rst

 Overview
 --------
-Archipelago offers Copy-On-Write snapshotable volumes based on pithos images
+Archipelago offers Copy-On-Write snapshotable volumes.
+Pithos images can be used to provision a volume with Copy-On-Write semantics (i.e. a clone).
+Snapshots offer a unique deduplicated image of a volume, that reflects the volume state during snapshot creation and are indistinguishable from a Pithos image.

+Archipelago is used by Cyclades and Ganeti for fast provisioning of VMs based on CoW volumes.

 Architecture
 ------------